pshubham95/cf-Redis-UI/README.md

   set https_proxy=http://3.28.29.241:88
   set https_proxy=http://3.28.29.241:88
   ```
-  You can use proxy settings of your own choice if the above proxy settings don't work for you.
+  You can use proxy settings of your own choice if the above proxy settings doesn't work for you.

   * Create redis service instance on predix
   ```